loganfarrow/YouTubeSummarizer/README.md

 ## Endpoint Documentation
 ### Endpoints Requiring Authentication
-- TODO explain JWTs and how they are used in this application to handle logging in & out
+- The application uses JWT tokens to track if you are logged in or out, and can stay logged in everytime you open the browser
-- all routes aside from the login and register routes require authentication
+- All routes aside from the login and register routes require authentication

-### Authentication Endpoints
-- TODO

-### Summary Endpoints
+### Example Summary Endpoints
 - Fetch all summaries from user
   - GET `localhost:PORT/api/summaries/fetchSummaries`
-- TODO for the routes that need a body, put a code block with an example of it
+- Can find copies of all endpoints in the backend code